Prerequisites for MIGs

 • ZONE: specify a zone in which the machine type that you want to use is available.
 For information about regions, see GPU regions and zones.

-• REGION: the region where you want to create the networks.
-This must correspond to the zone specified.
+• REGION: the region where you want to create the subnets.
+This region must correspond to the zone specified.
 For example, if your zone is europe-west1-b, then your region is europe-west1.

 • IP_RANGE: the IP range to use for the SSH firewall rules.